List of Duck Dodgers characters: Martian Commander X-2

-Martian Commander X-2 Marvin is the commander of the Martian military.
+Martian Commander X-2 Marvin (voiced by Joe Alaskey) is the commander of the Martian military.
 He is never named outside his official capacity as the Commander (possibly High Commander) of the fleet of Mars.
-He essentially created Duck Dodgers by going back in time and making Dodgers a hero so as to not be proven wrong by the queen.
 X-2 is Dodgers' archenemy, though X-2 considers Dodgers more of a nuisance than a true enemy.
-X-2 serves the Martian Queen Tyr'ahnee, with whom he is infatuated and loyal to.
-His crush is not requited for most of the series, until in the end of the second season, when the Queen kissed X2 in the cheek after learning of his crush, something he found so delighted.
-Even at their wedding, the Queen chooses Dodgers over X-2, even after X-2 risks his life to save Dodgers from the Legion of Duck Doom.
-Also, despite their rivalry with each other, both Dodgers and X-2 have worked together in several occasions to fight against more evil villains in general; Dodgers even manages to rescue X-2 from the wrath of the treacherous Martian General Z-9.
+X-2 serves Tyr'ahnee, with whom he is infatuated and loyal to.
+His crush is not requited for most of the series, until in the end of the second season, when Tyr'ahnee kisses X-2 in the cheek after learning of his crush.
+Despite their rivalry, both Dodgers and X-2 have worked together in several occasions to fight a common foe.

-X-2's interests include piano music, singing, cooking, and possibly linguistics.
-He is also shown to be obsessively tidy and an avid worker.
-X-2 is also an avid scientist and inventor, creating many machines that assist the stories.
-He is also shown to have a fear of heights due to childhood trauma and to be very protective of his mother, apparently calling or sending her messages up to five times a day.

-X-2 is also the constant target of the centurions' robot jokes, who imply several times in the series that X-2 is not alright in his head and has issues with "strong independent women" (ie. the Martian Queen).

-Martian Commander X-2 was played by Marvin the Martian and was voiced by Joe Alaskey.

 Commander K-9

-Martian Commander K-9 is Martian Commander X-2's dog.
+Martian Commander K-9 (voiced by Frank Welker) is X-2's dog.
 He is loyal and loving and will do anything for his master.
 He'll always protect his master from danger, even if it makes K-9 look bad in front of him.
-K-9 is proven to be ticklish when Martian Gophers tickle his belly and chin.
-K-9's vocal effects were provided by Frank Welker.